LukeShortCloud/rootpages/openstack.md

 ### Configurations - Keystone - Token Provider

 The token provider is used to create and delete tokens for authentication.
 Different providers can be used as the backend.
+These are configured in the /etc/keystone/keystone.conf file.

 #### Scenario #1 - UUID (default)